-The castle was built by King Christian the 3rd in 1539-55 as the residence of the local governor.
-It was equipped with large store rooms for taxes which were paid in kind.
+The castle was built by King Christian the 3rd in 1539 and after 16 years, it was finally finished as the residence of the local governor.
 It was built as a fortress but it turned out that it was useless as a fortress.
-Therefore, it became the main office for the king’s vassal in North Jutland and after this, the importation of the absolute monarchy – a function that the castle also has today where it is used by the state administration.
+Instead it became the main office for the king’s vassal in North Jutland and after this, the implantation of the absolute monarchy – a function that the castle also has today where it is used by the state administration.

-The east wing it the only part that is leaf of the original building.
-The present north wing against the harbour was built by King Christian IV in the 1630's and the open building to the south was built in 1808-09.
+The east wing it the only part that is left of the original building.
+The present north wing facing the harbour was built by King Christian IV in the 1630's and the open building to the south was built in 1808-09.

 Casemate and dungeon